sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 14-09-2024

+- https://jack-vanlightly.com/blog/2024/9/11/byoc-not-the-future-of-cloud-services-but-a-pillar-of-an-everywhere-platform BYOC, not “the future of cloud services” but a pillar of an everywhere platform

 # 10-09-2024

 - https://newsletter.pragmaticengineer.com/p/ai-tooling-part-3 AI Tooling for Software Engineers: Rolling it out company-wide (Part 3)